geekitude/dokuwiki-template-colormag/README.md

   * `none` : no link at all
 * **cheatsheet** (*cheatsheet*) : page to look after in "wiki:" namespace to use as an edit and preview modes sidebar

-(*) *Autotheme* gives most consistent results if you keep LESS formulas based on theme color in `style.ini` file for alternate colors, dark and light theme colors, UI colors and headings
+(*) *Autotheme* gives most consistent results if you keep LESS formulas based on theme color in `style.ini` file for alternate colors, UI colors, headings, dark and light theme colors

-(**) Note that, so far, ToC and Sidebar can only be printed as full-width blocks
+(**) Note that, so far, ToC and Sidebar can only be printed as pretty ugly full-width blocks

 ## About

 ### Breadccrumbs

-Both `youarehere` and `trace` code differs from core functions because original functions' outpout doesn't give the markup needed for "pills" look.
+Both `youarehere` and `trace` code differs from core functions to bring the markup needed for "pills" look and the code for `underlined` colors.
 While `trace` content is the same, `youarehere` is a bit specific and reflects current page ID parts (ie. current page, current page's namespace's start page if it's different, then other parents) and "home" link is not forced in since it's available in main nav just above.

-:memo: Note that Colormag is designed to have both `youarehere` and `trace` enabled at same time (but if `youarehere` is disabled, it will be replaced by page ID string)
+:memo: Note that Colormag is designed to have both `youarehere` and `trace` enabled at same time (but if `youarehere` is disabled, it will be replaced by a simple page ID string)

 ### UI Images